mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/Hugo Post Formatting/index.md

 2. Change directory to your theme's repo.
 This is a subdirectory from the main repo that uses your theme.
 3. Make changes locally to the theme.
 4. Push the commit to your fork.
 5. Change directory to your website's directory.
-Then if you do a `git status` you'd see a change in the SHA of your submodule.
+Then if you do a `git diff` you'd see a change in the SHA of your submodule.
 Commit the SHA.
 Like just do `git add` adn then `git commit`.
 6. Then once you push to Netlify, Netlify will checkout the correct commit using the SHA of the submodule.

 ## Shortcodes